Yext (NYSE:YEXT) Shares Gap Down to $12.07

-YEXT has been the topic of a number of recent analyst reports.
-DA Davidson lowered their price target on shares of Yext from $18.00 to $16.50 and set a “buy” rating on the stock in a report on Friday, September 3rd.
-Zacks Investment Research downgraded shares of Yext from a “hold” rating to a “sell” rating in a report on Thursday, September 9th.
-Needham & Company LLC reissued a “buy” rating and set a $18.00 price target on shares of Yext in a report on Friday, September 3rd.
-Finally, Morgan Stanley reduced their price objective on shares of Yext from $13.00 to $12.00 and set an “underweight” rating for the company in a research report on Friday, September 3rd.
-Two analysts have rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, Yext presently has an average rating of “Hold” and an average price target of $16.75.
+A number of research firms recently commented on YEXT.
+Zacks Investment Research downgraded Yext from a “hold” rating to a “sell” rating in a research note on Thursday, September 9th.
+DA Davidson decreased their target price on Yext from $18.00 to $16.50 and set a “buy” rating for the company in a research note on Friday, September 3rd.
+Needham & Company LLC restated a “buy” rating and issued a $18.00 target price on shares of Yext in a research note on Friday, September 3rd.
+Finally, Morgan Stanley decreased their target price on Yext from $13.00 to $12.00 and set an “underweight” rating for the company in a research note on Friday, September 3rd.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, Yext has an average rating of “Hold” and a consensus target price of $16.75.

-In other Yext news, CAO Darryl Bond sold 22,864 shares of the stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $12.79, for a total transaction of $292,430.56.
-Following the completion of the transaction, the chief accounting officer now owns 18,231 shares of the company’s stock, valued at $233,174.49.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Howard Lerman sold 26,134 shares of the stock in a transaction dated Monday, September 20th.
-The stock was sold at an average price of $12.25, for a total transaction of $320,141.50.
+In related news, CAO Darryl Bond sold 3,946 shares of the business’s stock in a transaction that occurred on Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total transaction of $48,338.50.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, COO Brian Distelburger sold 7,650 shares of the business’s stock in a transaction that occurred on Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total value of $93,712.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 83,980 shares of company stock valued at $1,042,080.
-12.40% of the stock is owned by company insiders.
+Over the last quarter, insiders have sold 83,980 shares of company stock valued at $1,042,080.
+Insiders own 12.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of YEXT.
-US Bancorp DE purchased a new position in shares of Yext in the second quarter valued at approximately $30,000.
-Quantbot Technologies LP purchased a new position in shares of Yext in the first quarter valued at approximately $51,000.
-Dark Forest Capital Management LP purchased a new position in shares of Yext in the second quarter valued at approximately $72,000.
-Russell Investments Group Ltd. purchased a new position in shares of Yext in the first quarter valued at approximately $112,000.
-Finally, Teacher Retirement System of Texas purchased a new position in shares of Yext in the second quarter valued at approximately $154,000.
-69.17% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the stock.
+New York State Common Retirement Fund increased its holdings in shares of Yext by 0.9% in the second quarter.
+New York State Common Retirement Fund now owns 94,388 shares of the company’s stock valued at $1,349,000 after buying an additional 888 shares in the last quarter.
+Dynamic Technology Lab Private Ltd increased its holdings in shares of Yext by 8.7% in the first quarter.
+Dynamic Technology Lab Private Ltd now owns 13,122 shares of the company’s stock valued at $190,000 after buying an additional 1,045 shares in the last quarter.
+American International Group Inc. increased its holdings in shares of Yext by 2.5% in the first quarter.
+American International Group Inc. now owns 61,346 shares of the company’s stock valued at $888,000 after buying an additional 1,490 shares in the last quarter.
+Royal Bank of Canada increased its holdings in shares of Yext by 3.5% in the first quarter.
+Royal Bank of Canada now owns 56,402 shares of the company’s stock valued at $817,000 after buying an additional 1,889 shares in the last quarter.
+Finally, Blueshift Asset Management LLC increased its holdings in shares of Yext by 18.3% in the second quarter.
+Blueshift Asset Management LLC now owns 12,669 shares of the company’s stock valued at $181,000 after buying an additional 1,964 shares in the last quarter.
+69.17% of the stock is currently owned by hedge funds and other institutional investors.

 Yext Company Profile (NYSE:YEXT)